How To Find Out If Someone Died In Your House

 If someone died in a newer house, the value will be affected more than in an older home.
 This is especially true with 19th-century homes since it was common practice to die at home during that point in history.

-The most commonly-used service is DiedInHouse.com, which lets you find out if there are any known records of people dying in a specific house.
-It gets pricey, though—approximately $12 per search!
+The most commonly-used service website to find wheter someone died in your house is diedinhouse.com, which lets you find out if there are any known records of people dying in a specific house.
+However, it can be a bit pricey, with each search costing around $12.

 As with any online search tool, it’s essential to realize that the information you’re getting is based on public reports as well as volunteered information from local residents.
 The site itself makes a point of having a disclaimer that there’s no guarantee to the accuracy of the information.
 In general, it seems to have good records starting in the 1980s as that’s when information on deaths in homes become public record in most parts of the country.
 The site also claims to gather historical information that goes further back, but it certainly isn’t perfect.